Christian views on slavery: Slavery in the Americas

-The Christianisation of Europe in the Early Middle Ages saw the traditional slavery disappearing in Europe and being replaced with feudalism.
-But this consensus was broken in the slave states of the United States, where the justification switched from religion (the slaves are heathens) to race (Africans are the descendants of Ham); indeed, in 1667, the Virginian assembly enacted a bill declaring that baptism did not grant freedom to slaves.
+In the Americas the justification switched from religion (the slaves are heathens) to race (Africans are the descendants of Ham); indeed, in 1667, the Virginian assembly enacted a bill declaring that baptism did not grant freedom to slaves.
 In 1680, the Spanish colonial government in Florida offered freedom to escaped slaves who made it into the colony and converted to Catholicism.
 This offer was repeated multiple times.
 The opposition to the U.S. Civil Rights Movement in the 20th century was founded in part on the same religious ideas that had been used to justify slavery in the 19th century.

 Slavery was by no means relegated to the continental United States, as in addition to vast numbers of Native Americans slaves, it is estimated that for every slave who went to North America, South America imported nearly twelve slaves, with the West Indies importing over ten.
-By 1570 56,000 inhabitants were of African origin in the Caribbean.
+By 1570, 56,000 inhabitants were of African origin in the Caribbean.

 The introduction of Catholic Spanish colonies to the Americas resulted in, indentured servitude and even slavery to the indigenous peoples.
 Some Portuguese and Spanish explorers were quick to enslave the indigenous peoples encountered in the New World.
 The Papacy was firmly against this practice.
 In 1435 Pope Eugene IV issued an attack against slavery in the papal bull Sicut Dudum that included the excommunication of all those who engage in the slave trade.
 Later In the bull Sublimus Dei (1537), Pope Paul III forbade the enslavement of the indigenous peoples of the Americas (called Indians of the West and the South) and all other people.
-Paul characterized enslavers as allies of the devil and declared attempts to justify such slavery "null and void."
+Paul characterized enslavers as allies of the devil and declared attempts to justify such slavery "null and void".